pRizz/nanocurrency-node/docs/high-level-protocol.md

 analogous to an application specific HTTP session.
 The NANO protocol is on the same level on the OSI stack as HTTP, being on top of TCP/UDP.

+### Handshake

+When a client finds a peer's IP address, it can start a Nano level connection with the handshake message.
+It starts this by sending a "query" which consists of a random 256 bit blob challenge which will also be assigned as the cookie for the remote node if it passes the signing challenge.
+The server receives this challenge blob, signs it with its private key, and sends it in the "response" portion of the handshake, while attaching a query/cookie/challenge of its own.
+The client verifies the signature of its cookie and if valid, adds it to its cookie store and continues further requests.
+The client should then also respond with the signed cookie to complete the handshake.

+### Bulk Pull

+The bulk pull request consists of requesting a starting block hash, and ending block hash, and an optional count to limit the number of blocks received in this pull session.
+An "expected" block is cached in memory to signify what block should be received by the server next.
+Then the socket is read for incoming bytes.
+The first byte is expected to be the type of the incoming block.
+Then depending on the block type, that number of more bytes is read from the stream to be deserialized to a block.
+The official node does not seem to gracefully handle unhandled block types; it just logs it and ignore it.
+There is some business logic that occurs after receiving a block:
+- check if work is valid
+- check if the block was expected; if so, point `expected` to the previous block, otherwise increment an `unexpected_block` count
+- receive and listen for next block if there are < 16k unexpected blocks

+The `bulk_pull_client` is made in `bootstrap_connections.cpp` in `bootstrap_connections::request_pull`.

+One simple algorithm to get all blocks on the network is:
+- starting with the genesis account, pull all blocks from it
+- add all accounts from the blocks to a queue/set of accounts to pull from
+- repeat until all blocks are received and the queue is empty (also keep track of accounts that were fully fetched)

+Of course, there are a few things to keep in mind here:
+- the state of the ledger will have changed by the time the sync is done.
+This probably requires some sort of lite refreshing of the ledger state until fully synced
+- these are all unconfirmed.
+There will have to be another pass on all the blocks until we get everything confirmed from all the representatives.
+- the api seems like it would only return the pending blocks, not all blocks

+Probably need to start with a `frontier_req` on the genesis account.

+### Bulk Pull Account

 ## Quorum

 A major element of NANO's consensus protocol is to achieve a quorum on blocks, which means that